autotel/-moved-wave-sculpt-experiment/readme.md

 * find a small square at the right of the lanes; when you drag it vertically, it changes the vertical scale of the lanes.

 ## todo:
-* some changes are not propagated from model to interface: points in envelopeGenerator, frequency/amplitude in oscillator, etc.
+* some changes are not propagated from model to interface:
+    * points in envelopeGenerator
-* complete the filters
+* Add more interesting filters
-* auto-range in lanes, which propagates the change to the zoom rectangle.
-* there still are no interfaces to control some properties without the command line
+* there still are no interfaces to control some properties without the command line:
+    * patching among modules
+    * filter type selection
+    * wave shape
 * envelopeGenerator shapes
-* gui connection of modules
 * export patches, export wav.
+* remove reminiscent "NaNHz" from envelopeGenerator
+* add link from the hosted experiment to repository, and to my website.
+* implement the improved knobs interaction design (allows rotate/drag on same gesture)